 - Eating greasy, high-fat, or spicy foods

-- Drinking caffeine, alcohol, or soft drinks in excess
+- Drinking large amounts of caffeine, alcohol, or soft drinks

-- Taking nonsteroidal anti-inflammatory drugs such as ibuprofen or naproxen
+- Taking nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or naproxen

-- Pain or burning sensation in the upper abdomen or chest
+- Pain or burning in the upper belly or chest

 - Abdominal bloating